joelchan/notes/content/Migrated/Adding structure later feels like a chore.md

 ---
-title: "Adding structure later feels like a chore"
+title: "Migrated/Adding structure later feels like a chore"
 enableToc: false # do not show a table of contents on this page
 ---
 - Page rework